videogamepreservation/freesynd/trunk/freesynd/projects/dev-cpp/README.txt

 How to build:
 ------------
-1) On the main menu, select "File | Open Solution".
+1) Select "File | Open Project...".
-   Open "projects\visualc9\freesynd.sln".
+   Open "projects\dev-cpp\FreeSynd.dev".

 2) Set the appropriate macros :
 * dynamic macros : those macros are settable in the project properties